polymonster/pmtech/readme.md

 # Welcome to pmtech!

-This work is still very much a work in progress, The win32 platform with dx11 is mostly complete, I have been using this for a game project.
-I am currently porting to OSX and iOS, both platforms are up and running and the opengl renderer (gles3 and gl3) is now in progress.. more platforms and renderers like metal, vulkan, linux or android will hopefully be added in future.
+This work is still in progress, The win32 platform with dx11 is mostly complete, I have been using this for a game project.
+I am currently porting to osx and ios, osx almost has parity with win32 with a few missing graphics features such s trasform feedback, also it has been less used than the win32 version.

 **pen** *pmtech engine*